SovnSkyrim/QWEST/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
-- Xanza, Jdsmith inspiring me to make this, y'all are neat.
+- Xanza and Jdsmith inspiring me to make this, y'all are neat.
 - Luca for all the testing, feedback and recommendations, you are amazing.
 - Althro for being such a resourceful person and helping with the Discord and development a lot.
 - Every each of my Patreons for supporting me, and with the Special Folks of my discord, for helping with the development.